seemoo-lab/appstore-ad-tools/ARTIFACT-APPENDIX.md

 OS Version: Nothing special needed.
 We tested everything on macOS 15.6.1 (arm64) and Debian 6.12.38-1 (x86_64).

 Needed OS Packages:
 - Python >= 3.12
-- R >= 4.5.1
+- Python venv
-- Docker 28.3.3 (containerd 1.7.27)
+- Docker 28.3.3 (containerd 1.7.27) -- Consider adding yourself to the `docker` group if you are on Linux.
 - All Python requirements are documented in `requirements.txt` files alongside the python scripts.
-- All R requirements are automatically installed as part of the R scripts.
 - Our dataset can be downloaded here (https://doi.org/10.5281/zenodo.17037784).
 It is automatically downloaded by the provided postgres docker container.

 ### Estimated Time and Storage Consumption